Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal2.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1
+* Which cloud would the council use?
 * question 2
+* What is the budget plan for designating the cloud for the council?

 ## Evaluation of the proposal
-*Povide a breif evaluation based on what you know*
+*Povide a breif evaluation based on what you know* From the research gathered upon designating a cloud server for software running in the server is a great idea.
+As the benefits far out weigh the negatives such as an enhanced security system, cost effective, no need for physical hardware reducing maintenance costs.
+In addition, improvements upon collaborative practice.
+All of these advantages are why a majority of caompanies choose to use the cloud over a physical server, moreover, I would suggest the council to plan a structural prject plan that will ensure an anlysis upon the software being transfered.
+Furthermore, I would suggest the council to use the google cloud as it is reliable and effective for stroing software and data.

 References